What we are doing to prevent transmission, maintain services and create a safe and accessible environment for patients and staff.

 - Routine NHS Health checks will be reintroduced initially for higher risk patients.
 We will contact you directly to arrange these.

-- Childhood immunisations, baby checks, urgent wound dressings and care and injections (B12, Zoladex, depot contraception etc) and immunisations (Flu, pneumococcal, shingles, whooping cough for pregnant women) are being provided currently.
+- Childhood immunisations, baby checks, urgent wound dressings and care and injections (B12, Zoladex, depot contraception etc) and immunisations (Flu, pneumococcal, shingles, whooping cough for pregnant women) continue to be provided

-- Private medical work we will respond to requests as normal, they may take longer though.
+- Private medical work we will respond to requests as normal

 - Hospital referrals and referrals for investigations: these are being provided currently based as always on clinical need and risks and benefits of attending hospital for patients.
 We also have access to remote secondary care advice from consultants including tele-dermoscopy.